 Besides our merit based awards, the only additional assistance coordinated by the University is in the form of federal loans.
-All need-based aid is administered centrally by the University's Financial Aid Office, which does not award grants or other scholarships to graduate students.
+All need-based aid is administered centrally by the University's Office of Financial Aid, which does not award grants or other scholarships to graduate students.

 To apply for federal loans, graduate applicants who are U.S. citizens must first file a Free Application for Federal Student Aid (FAFSA), offered through the U.S. Department of Education.
 The FAFSA should be filed as soon as possible after January 1 for summer applicants.
 Applicants should not wait for an admission decision before filing.